icerpc/icerpc-docs/pages/icerpc/slic-transport/connection-closure.md

 description: Understand how a connection is closed.
 ---

-## What's connection closure?

-Connection closure is either graceful or abortive and can be initiated by the client or server.
-Violations of the protocol lead to an abortive close.
+A client or a server can close a connection, and this closure can be either graceful or abortive.

-Once the connection closure is initiated, the streams are closed and neither the client nor the server sends [StreamReadsClosed][stream-reads-closed-frame] and [StreamWritesClosed][stream-writes-closed-frame] frames.
+Once the closure of a connection is initiated, all the streams are closed.
+The client and the server no longer send [StreamReadsClosed][stream-reads-closed-frame] and [StreamWritesClosed][stream-writes-closed-frame] frames on this connection.

 ## Graceful connection closure